 Last year, the NCAA reported $1.1 billion in revenue – in which they profited the most from the NCAA Division I Men’s Basketball Championship (March Madness) – with marketing rights and championship ticket sales.
 That money helps go into TV deals with CBS & Turner (TBS, TruTV, TNT) for broadcasting purposes during the tournament, as well as TV deals with broadcasting families like FOX, The Walt Disney Company (ABC, ESPN – with 80% majority from Walt Disney) as well as scholarships, educational programs, and other services.

 There’s another important and touchy subject right now regarding student athletes and their own ability to profit off of their own name in college athletics.
-The state of California became the first state in the union to pass a law allowing college athletes to get paid for any endorsement deals and allowing them to hire sports agents.
-The law is scheduled to take effect in 2023.

 If college athletes can profit off of their own name, how much would they be worth?
 Take Tua Tagovailoa for example, which was playing QB for the University of Alabama.
 He’s helped lead his team to the National Championship twice – winning an improbable game against Georgia in overtime and taking it on the chin to Clemson last season.
 With Tua’s latest injury, it’s expected that he’ll probably face a hefty bill of medical expenses and rehab ahead to prepare him for the next level.
 Had this rule or law been in effect across our country, he more than likely would’ve had that taken care of.
 When the university builds a stadium on their campus for their football team, those athletes are bringing fans into the seats and helping their campus make money.
 A scholarship in a sense can only go so far – there are bills like living expenses, rent, and other arrangements where most if not all athletes have issues getting by.
 And while being an athlete at any institution, those athletes need to take their participation on those teams like full time jobs.